cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 **sort factor**      If the sort factor was provided in the entity mapping file, it will also be returned.
 ==================== ===

 The Entity Resolver returns a ranked list of the top 10 canonical forms for each recognized entity.
-For most cases, taking the top 1 is sufficient, but in some cases it may be beneficial to look at other options in the ranked list.
-For example, if you wanted to build a browsing functionality in your app it could be useful to display the top 3 results for the user to choose between.
+For most cases, taking the top ranked value is sufficient, but in some cases it may be beneficial to look at other options in the ranked list.
+For example, if you wanted to build a browsing functionality in your app it could be useful to display the top 3 resolved values for the user to choose between.
 Another scenario in which you may want to look deeper into the ranked list is when the user provided some constraints in a previous query.
 The entity resolver does not have access to this previous context at resolution time, so the top ranked result may not satisfy previously defined constraints.
 See the next section for more details.

-Context Aware Entity Resolution
+Context-Aware Entity Resolution
 -------------------------------

-While the Entity Resolver finds the best matching canonical entity based on textual information and sorting factor provided in entity mapping file, it is very common to have application specific constraints in the context when resolving canonical entities.
-These constraints can come from data model hierarchy, proximity information, business logic and etc. Here are some examples:
+While the Entity Resolver finds the best matching canonical values based on text relevance and the provided sort factors, there could be scenarios where you may want to take certain application-specific constraints into context when resolving the recognized entities.
+These constraints can come from the data model hierarchy, proximity information, business logic and so on.
+Here are some examples:

 * resolve dish name ``Pad Thai`` within a selected restaurant.
 * resolve the nearest ``Best Buy``.